 Here are 12 popular Songs in DADGAD Tuning

-Written by Jimmy Page and Robert Plant, ‘Kashmir’ is one of the best songs you can play in DADGAD tuning.
-The song contains one of the most recognizable and iconic riffs in rock history, “the main riff”.
-Not only that, but Robert Plant’s vocal variations also brings out the beauty in this song.
+Written by Jimmy Page and Robert Plant, ‘Kashmir’ is probably one of the best songs recorded in DADGAD tuning and it should definitely get a place in your playlist.
+The song contains one of the most recognizable and iconic riffs in the rock history, “the main riff”.
+Apart from that, Robert Plant’s intense lyrics and vocal variations brings out the real beauty of this song.

-The complete song is built around four riffs and they are quite simple.
+To your surprise, the complete song is built around four riffs ( including the main riff ) despite being an 8 minutes long track and the great thing is they are all quite simple and easy to pull off.
 Let’s take a look at the main riff.

 Here is the tab for the Main Riff